Asset management with an ESG mandate: Empirical analysis

 where $SMB$ (Small Minus Big) is the average return on nine small-minus-big stock portfolios, $HML$ (High Minus Low) is the average return on two value-minus-growth portfolios, $RMW$ (Robust Minus Weak) is the average return on two robust-minus-weak operating profitability portfolios and $CMA$ (Conservative Minus Aggressive) is the average return on two conservative-minus-aggressive investment portfolios.

-Results of the regressions are reported in Table \ref{table:Regressions2} for top 75\% stocks sorted by market capitalization in the data set.
-We report the results for the CAPM, Fama and French 3 factors model, i..e, only the first three factors (FF3), Fama and French 5 factors model (FF5), the model in \cite{BREN-LI} (TEV), a model only including ESG scores (ESG), the CAPM including also the ESG score (CAPM + ESG), the TEV model (TEV), the TEV model considering also the ESG scores (TEV + ESG) and the Fama and French model with TEV investors and ESG score (FF5+TEV ESG).
+Results of the regressions are reported in Table \ref{table:Regressions2} for top 75\% of stocks sorted by market capitalization in the data set.
+We report the results for the CAPM, Fama and French 3 factors model, i.e., only the first three factors (FF3), Fama and French 5 factors model (FF5), the model in \cite{BREN-LI} (TEV), a model only including ESG score (ESG), the CAPM including also the ESG score (CAPM + ESG), the TEV model (TEV), the TEV model considering also the ESG score (TEV + ESG) and the Fama and French model with TEV investors and ESG score (FF5+TEV ESG).
+TEV+ESG model corresponds to column 75\% in Table \ref{table:Regressions}.

 Comparing the TEV and the CAPM regressions, we observe that the model with institutional investors targeting a benchmark significantly improves the regression in terms of $R^2$.
-Adding an ESG factor (TEV+ESG), we observe a further improvement in the regression performance.
+Adding an ESG factor (TEV+ESG), we observe a further improvement in the regression performance, the $R^2$ goes form $1.84$ to $5.78$ and then to $7.71$.
 This result highlights that the model proposed in our analysis is well grounded from an empirical point of view.

 Considering the Fama and French model we do confirm the positive sign for $\Gamma$, and therefore that a negative ESG premium is priced by the market, but the $R^2$ improvement is limited.
-Notice that we are not able to provide a theoretical model incorporating TEV investors and the ESG component in the multifactor model, we may interpret this evidence as a robustness check of the main result of the analysis centered on the CAPM.
+Notice that we are not able to provide a theoretical model incorporating TEV investors and the ESG component in the multifactor model, and therefore we may interpret this evidence as a robustness check of the main result of the analysis centered on the CAPM.

 To provide an illustrative evidence of the presence of a negative ESG premium, in Figure \ref{figure:ESG_MU}, we represent the scatter plot of average ESG score and average monthly return over the full time-interval of the 20\% largest stocks by market capitalization and the regression line of the ESG model in Table \ref{table:Regressions2} (ESG column).
 The sample includes 529 stocks and is a good proxy of the S\&P 500 index.
-The estimated $\hat{\Gamma}$ is negative consistently with a negative ESG risk premium.
+The estimated coefficient is negative consistently with a negative ESG risk premium.